PeterMTaylor/CodeAuditRD/README.md

 Stage 6 Query results - process the output from query execution Stage 7 Reporting audit outcomes

-See our Licensing file for which software in this repro is currently licensed.

-See our Contributing file to find the steps needed to contribute to this project.

 # Attributions

 The following list attributes the developers for their time and their code in making CodeAudit to where we are at today.

-To use Powershell modules with AppVeyor https://github.com/javydekoning/AppVeyorDemo
+Javy de Koning.
+Not licensed.
+Allow Powershell modules with AppVeyor https://github.com/javydekoning/AppVeyorDemo Iain Brighton.
+MiT licensed.
+Powershell script to copy Respositories. https://github.com/iainbrighton/GitHubRepository